 The City of Chicago’s red light cameras are turned on from 6 a.m. to 10 p.m.
 Monday through Friday.

-See also Red Light Camera California
+See also Chicago Red Light Camera Tickets

 What are the consequences of a red light camera ticket?